Skip to main content

 • Outsourced GC arrangements must comply with the Legal Profession Act 2007 (Qld), including costs disclosure under ss 300–335 and professional indemnity insurance requirements.

 Most Australian SMEs do not have in-house legal counsel.
-They call a law firm when something goes wrong — a contract dispute, an employment issue, a regulatory notice — and pay by the hour to fix a problem that proper legal oversight would have prevented in the first place.
-The result is reactive, expensive and stressful.
+They call a law firm when something goes wrong (a contract dispute, an employment issue, a regulatory notice) and pay by the hour to fix a problem that ongoing legal oversight would have caught earlier.
+Outsourced general counsel is the alternative: a senior commercial lawyer retained month to month, who knows your business and deals with issues before they become disputes.

 What Is Outsourced General Counsel?

-A senior commercial lawyer who acts as your business's general counsel on a part-time, retained basis.
-Not a law firm that you call when things go wrong.
-An embedded legal adviser who understands your business, strategy and risk profile, and provides proactive guidance rather than reactive problem-solving.
+An outsourced general counsel is a senior commercial lawyer who acts as your business's general counsel on a part-time, retained basis.
+Rather than briefing a firm each time an issue arises, you have an ongoing adviser who understands your business, strategy and risk profile, and who gives advice before decisions are made rather than after problems surface.

-Also called: external GC, fractional general counsel, part-time in-house lawyer, virtual GC.
+The arrangement goes by several names: external GC, fractional general counsel, part-time in-house lawyer or virtual GC.

-This model is booming globally.
+Demand for the model is growing.
 The alternative legal services market was valued at US$8.7 billion in 2021 and is projected to reach US$23.4 billion by 2031 (Allied Market Research).
-In Australia, the growth of firms like Keypoint Law, Hive Legal, LOD (Lawyers on Demand) and Nexus Law Group reflects this shift.
-Brisbane-specific providers include Blaze Business & Legal, Nexa Law and Padman Legal.
+In Australia, the growth of firms such as Keypoint Law, Hive Legal, LOD (Lawyers on Demand) and Nexus Law Group reflects the same shift.

 How It Works in Practice